- Children Diagnosed With Cancer: Financial and Insurance Issues

 Plans will not be able to charge higher monthly premiums to a child or family just because a family member is ill or has been ill.
 And they will have to offer a minimum set of benefits needed to treat diseases such as cancer.
 Sign-ups for this coverage began in October 2013, and coverage starts in January 2014.
 Open enrollment through the marketplace extends through the end of March 2014.

 Types of private health plans

 There are different types of health insurance and health service plans.
 Here are very brief descriptions of those that are most common:

 Managed care plans

-Co-payments may also be called co-insurance.
+Co-payments or co-pays may also be called co-insurance.
 This is the amount you must pay at the time of service, usually a flat fee for office visits or other services.